peteroupc/classic-wallpaper/README.md

 [^6]: A "half-and-half mixture" of two colors is found by averaging their three components then rounding each average up to the nearest integer.

-[^7]: When the "web safe" palette forms part of a 256-color repertoire, as it usually does, 40 slots are left that can be filled with additional colors.
-Usually these additional colors include the four legacy Windows colors plus the eight VGA palette colors not already in the "web safe" palette.
-For Java's `BufferedImage.TYPE_BYTE_INDEXED`, these 40 colors are gray tones not already in the "web safe" palette.
+[^7]: The "safety palette" consists of 216 colors that are uniformly spaced in the red-green-blue color cube.
+Robert Hess's article "[The Safety Palette](https://learn.microsoft.com/en-us/previous-versions/ms976419(v=msdn.10))", 1996, described the advantage that images that use only colors in this palette won't dither when displayed by Web browsers on a 256-color display.
+(See also [**Wikipedia**](http://en.wikipedia.org/wiki/Web_colors).
+Dithering is the scattering of colors in a limited set to simulate colors outside that set.)
+When the "safety palette" forms part of a 256-color repertoire, as it usually does, 40 slots are left that can be filled with additional colors, and as Hess mentions, Web designers have no control over what these additional colors are.
+Usually these additional colors include the four legacy Windows colors plus the eight VGA palette colors not already in the "safety palette".
+For Java's `BufferedImage.TYPE_BYTE_INDEXED`, these 40 colors are gray tones not already in the "safety palette".